 Some of you would have already realised that when it comes to RVs, for me, smaller is better.
 I’ve harped on about how here in Australia we just don’t have many large RVs, but we’ve got tonnes of smaller RVs (including small fifth wheel campers), but big enough to live in comfortably even if you are full-time.

 There’s just not the infrastructure in place here to accommodate large rigs.
 While there are caravan parks in every city and town across the country (even those blink-and-you’ll-miss-it small towns).
 They are often set up as back in sites, where you’ve got enough room to back your caravan in place (so you better get good at backing), a little patio area beside your caravan, and if you’re lucky, a spot beside that to park your tow vehicle (otherwise you have to park it across the front of your site… or in your patio area.)

-There are not a tonne of pull through sites, and not every caravan park can accommodate a long rig.
+There are not many pull through sites, and not every caravan park can accommodate a long rig.
 I’m sure it’s the same everywhere, that’s why I see so much chatter about ‘going-smaller’ on RV blogs.

 So if you are also in the same situation, where you like the idea of a fifth wheel trailer, but are not keen on anything too large, this post is for you!